Artificial Intelligence

 Where Public Endpoints and Regulations Clash

 GDPR, CCPA, HIPAA—acronyms that once sat on the legal team’s desk now shape engineering road maps.
 Public APIs, by definition, funnel data through third parties.
 If a medical transcription leaks protected health information, your firm, not the vendor, faces regulatory penalties.
-Even if an API provider is compliant today, a single policy change can force your architecture into emergency mode overnight.
+Even if an API provider is compliant today, a single policy change can force your architecture into emergency mode overnight—a scenario that strong AI governance is designed to prevent.

 The Rise of Zero-Trust Thinking